Park Projects

-Restoring Habitat through Invasive Plant and Brush Removal
+Invasive and Brush Removal Project

 Thanks to grant funding from the San Diego River Conservancy, a state agency established to enhance the San Diego River watershed, the nonprofit Mission Trails Regional Park (MTRP) Foundation has launched a habitat restoration and invasive plant removal project at MTRP.